mu745511/mu745511/README.md

 <br>
 </br>

- # I'm a self-taught DataScientist from India !
+ # I'm a Machine Learning Engineer from India !
 - 🔭 I’m currently working as a Machine Learning intern at <a href="https://www.deepedge.ai/">DeepEdge AI</a>.
 - 🌱 I’m currently looking for opportunity in the field of Computer Vision.
 - 👯 I’m looking to collaborate with other projects related to AI .